Updated June 4th, 2019

-If you need to download the files from your site instead, you can usually do this:
+If you need to download the files instead, look at the end of the image url:

 - or https://cdn.shopify.com/s/files/1/1339/9941/t/29/assets/image1_800x.jpg

-If it’s the first example, just download the image and run it through TinyPNG.
+If it’s the first example, just right click and download the image, then run it through TinyPNG.

 If it’s the second example, the highlighted part in orange is a Shopify image URL filter, meaning it takes the original image and serves up a specific size (to load faster).
-In this case, you’ll need to delete the “_800x” (or whatever the number is), then reload the page to give you the original image.
+In this case, open the image in a new tab, then delete the “_800x” (or whatever the number is) from the url, then load that new url to give you the original image.

 Then you can download it and run it through TinyPNG.